bejaranof/AndroidPublisherSDK/README.md

 ## Callbacks

 Our SDK provides several callbacks you might find useful according to your integration.
-You just need to implement the MobPartnerAdListener interface and register it with the banner or interstitial.
+You just need to implement the MobPartnerAdListener interface and register it with the desired Ad Unit.

 ```java
 banner.setMobPartnerAdListener(listener);